HendersonLab/HendersonLab.github.io/_pages/contact.md

 Centre for Inflammation Research

+Institute for Regeneration and Repair

 University of Edinburgh

-Queen's Medical Research Institute

-EH16 4TJ
+EH16 4UU

 Edinburgh